openhie/facility-recon/docs/source/quick/quick-match.md

 ## Export a reconciliation report

 * On the top left of the reconciliation tab there is an option to output either a FHIR-based report of the final reconciled dataset or a CSV of what matched and did not match in either dataset.
 Choose CSV Export.
-You will receive three files of matches and unmatches.
+You will be able to choose three files of matches and unmatches.

 ## View reconciliation status